SnapshotMe/AlfiesTemplate/README.md

-I created this RPG project as a template using Peyton Burnham's tutorials by his videos feel free to edit or use (also seems like undertale)
+This RPG project was created as a template, based on Peyton Burnham's tutorials Feel free to edit or use it

 GAMEMAKER VERSION